 Another feature of GoDaddy is that it is easily integrated with some third-party apps.
 We did find that there are shopping cart options available.
 It is also easy to implement Google Apps with your GoDaddy account.
 Additionally, it is possible to integrate eBay into your GoDaddy e-commerce store, opening up the possibility for selling items in an auction format.

-We did find that all the standard GoDaddy website themes (300+) can be outfitted with e-commerce, making it one of the most flexible platforms in terms of themes.
+We found that all the standard GoDaddy website themes (300+) can be outfitted with e-commerce, making it one of the most flexible platforms in terms of themes.
 Also, there are analytics features included and your e-store can be integrated with Google Analytics.
-We did find, however, that GoDaddy's interior analytics were not as good as other e-commerce providers.
+We found, however, that GoDaddy's interior analytics were not as good as other e-commerce providers.

 Product Placement Features